-Every year since 1999 a group of members have carried out a natural history survey of some site near to Ledbury, visiting once a month from March to October.
-We record all the plants, trees, fungi, birds, dormice, invertebrates and any other interesting things we find.
-The results are published in a report which is distributed to members and local libraries and the Herefordshire Biological Records Centre (HBRC) so contributing to our knowledge of the county’s natural history.
+Starting in 1999, a group of members carried out a range of natural history surveys of sites near to Ledbury, visiting once a month from March to October.
+Records were made of all the plants, trees, fungi, birds, dormice, invertebrates and any other interesting things found.
+Surveys were of many varying sites including woodland and reclaimed farmland, ancient estates and areas of the Malvern hills.

 - Ledbury Town Trail report 1999